Everything We Know About 'F9,' aka 'Fast & Furious 9'

 Who's directing it?

 Fast 9 will be written by Daniel Casey and directed by Justin Lin, who is returning to the series after having directed The Fast and the Furious: Tokyo Drift, Fast & Furious (the fourth one), Fast Five, and Fast & Furious 6.
-He's also signed on for Fast & Furious 10, which isn't coming out until 2021.
+He's also signed on for Fast & Furious 10, which was supposed to come out on April 2, 2021, but was delayed to give room to F9.

 Who's in it?